-In-Kind Contributions - In addition to receiving cash contributions, the Organization receives in-kind contributions from various donors.
+Nonfinancial Contributions - In addition to receiving cash contributions, the Organization receives nonfinancial contributions from various donors.
 It is the policy of the Organization to record the estimated fair value of certain in-kind contributions as both revenue and expense for the programs or activities benefited.
-For the years ended June 30, 2021 and 2020, in-kind contributions totaled \$78,188 and \$80,908, respectively.
-In-kind donations in 2021 and 2020 relate to donated lab fees and facility space.
+For the years ended June 30, 2022 and 2021, nonfinancial contributions totaled \$78,126 and \$78,188, respectively.
+Nonfinancial donations in 2022 and 2021 relate to donated lab fees and facility space.